tdarwin/camel-kafka-demo-tracing/README.md

   - install it with `brew install kcat` on a Mac
 - Docker (for running the kafka containers in docker-compose.yml)
 - A honeycomb API key for sending trace data to Honeycomb
-- Java > OpenJDK version 17.0
+- Java >= OpenJDK version 17.0
+- Gradle
+  - install it with `brew install gradle` on a Mac

 ## Setup